 Our journey in to the UV world began when we were approached by a UK police service to develop a digital UV imaging system.
 This was to replace the film based system, which at the time was the only available means for obtaining UV images.
 Our digital UV products and flash equipment have now been in production for more than 10 years, and have been at the forefront of the change from film to digital in this field.

 Beginning in 2005, our equipment was tested alongside other products in a 2 year investigation by Cardiff University and NHS Wales.
 This investigation resulted in a number of academic papers, and held our UV equipment to be the best in the field by a very significant margin.
 More recently, we have further improved our UV filter, and it now significantly out-performs our original filter.

-ACS UV converted cameras and flash equipment are now in use in the majority of police forensic services throughout the UK, and in hospitals, universities, and scientific institutions throughout the world.
+ACS UV converted cameras and flash equipment are now in use in the majority of police forensic services throughout the UK.
+Our UV conversions and UV flash equipment is used by hospitals, universities, and scientific institutions throughout the world.